VIFF Review: ‘Jumbo’ is a sweet film about love and acceptance

 You are probably correct if you imagine that you know how the character conflict here will resolve itself: the film does have a happy ending for Jeanne and Margarette and for Jeanne and Jumbo.

-Jumbo is a sweet story that appears on its face, to be a movie about a young woman who falls in love with a carnival ride.
+Jumbo is a sweet story that appears on its face.
+It is a movie about a young woman who falls in love with a carnival ride.
 But, at its core, it is something more powerful, a story of a mother coming to accept her daughter and that love is love.
-That accepting each other for who we are, as long as what we are doing makes us happy, is the best way forward.
+Accepting each other for who we are, as long as what we are doing makes us happy, is the best way forward.
 This is one for the watch list.

 Support: